Activity time: 10 minutes

 What meaning might this scripture from the sixth century BCE have for us today?

-Allow a moment or two for silent reflection, then invite participants to respond to the quote as they feel comfortable, passing the talking stick if you have chosen to use one.
+Allow a moment or two for silent reflection, then invite participants to respond to the quote as they feel comfortable, passing the designated object (if you are using one) from speaker to speaker.

 Sound the chime to signal the end of the centering time.